imageboss/imageboss-wordpress/README.md

 * Watermarking.

 ## Manual Installation
-Installing "WordPress ImageBoss Plugin" can be done either by searching for "ImageBoss" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "ImageBoss WordPress Plugin" can be done either by searching for "ImageBoss" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

-1. Download the plugin via https://github.com/imageboss/imageboss-wordpress/raw/master/imageboss-plugin.zip
+1. Download the plugin via https://wordpress.org/plugins/imageboss
 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 3. Activate the plugin through the 'Plugins' menu in WordPress